As of: 07/2025

 Renewable energies, especially wind power and solar energy, will be significantly expanded.
 The transition initially threatens jobs in coal mining and power plants.
 Currently, 90,000 people in South Africa work in coal mining.
 Unemployment is very high at nearly 32% nationally, and even higher in the coal regions.
 This leads to social unrest.

 Together with the European Union, France, the USA and the United Kingdom, Germany committed to a Just Energy Transition Partnership (JETP) with South Africa at the UN Climate Change Conference in Glasgow.
-Denmark and the Netherlands have also been added to the International Partners Group.
+Denmark and the Netherlands have also been added to the International Partners Group, while the USA withdrew from the JETP as part of its political shift.
 The common objective is to support a socially affordable energy transition in South Africa.
-As part of the JETP, up to USD 8.5 billion has been pledged to South Africa by 2027.
-The German Financial Cooperation makes a significant contribution to the implementation.
+As part of the JETP, up to USD 8.5 billion has been pledged to South Africa by 2027, mainly in the form of loans.
+The German Financial Cooperation (FC) makes a significant contribution to the implementation.

-Specifically, the German Financial Cooperation supports the following areas:
+Specifically, the German FC supports the following areas:

 1) Reforming South Africa’s energy sector – the gradual liberalisation of the electricity market